International Lutheran Church (Ethiopia): Leadership

 The first pastors of ILC were missionaries of the American Lutheran Mission and served part-time, including Dr. Schaefer, Lowel Hesterman, Richard Jensen, Dennis Everson, Robert Avers and Loren Bliese.
 In the 1960s and early 1970s two volunteer retired pastors, Rev. Fredericks and Rev. Reitz from the USA, served for two years each.
 Rev. Paul Voltz from Radio Voice of the Gospel also served part-time.
 In the 1970s and 1980s Rev. Torgny Erling from Sweden, and Rev. Pekka Harne from Finland served basically full-time, and Rev. Johnny Bakke from Norway served part-time in the 1990s.
 Dr. Philip and Rene Johnson from the Evangelical Lutheran Church in America served form 2000 until 2006 as the part-time pastoral team.
 Dr. Peter and Patty Ford from the Reformed Church in America served as part-time pastors from 2006 until 2009.
 Rev. Ann Staal was ordained at ILC in 2010 through the EECMY, and then served as pastor through June 2012.
 In August 2012, Pastor Doug Steinke arrived with his family, and took on his ministry until 2014.
-Since that time ILC has had a pastoral team consisting of several pastors from various countries who share the pastoral duties of ILC.
-Currently there are 5 expatriates on the pastoral team.
+In 2016, Rev. Torbjörn Toll of the Swedish Evangelical Mission, served as part-time pastor for one year.
+Pastor Andreas Thornell from the Swedish Evangelical Mission was pastor from 2019 through 2021.